 Which Type of OCD Do I Have?

 Since there are so many forms of OCD, figuring out which type of OCD you have will be the first step in finding a way to live with your condition.
 Start with our OCD test to learn more.
-Then, reach out to a therapist or doctor for a full diagnosis and develop a treatment plan that can help you manage your mental health condition so you can live life to the fullest.
+Then, through either in-person or online therapy, reach out to a therapist or doctor for a full diagnosis and develop a treatment plan that can help you manage your mental health condition so you can live life to the fullest.

 You do not have to let your OCD control you, but you can definitely learn how to deal with OCD.
 Treatment may not ‘cure’ your OCD, but it can help lessen the symptoms and give you the tools you need to make them manageable.